sandeepbhat94/news-1/README.md

 4. You can view news articles, perform searches, and read articles in detail.

-## Due to unforeseen circumstances, this project was completed in a single day.
+## Due to unforeseen circumstances, this project was completed in a few hour.
 Future enhancements include adding pagination for the news list and improving search functionality.